 - Now select the whole column and do the same thing.

-- The second range is formatted as if the value is greater than 50, format it with green fill with dark green text color.
+- The second range is formatted as if the value is greater than 50, format it with green fill with the dark green text color.

 Select the first range and copy.
-You can copy clicking on the Copy command in the Home ribbon or use keyboard shortcut CTRL + C. Now select the first cell of the second range (value 85) and press CTRL + V. You see the whole range is replaced.
-Old data is removed, and left side range is taking the place of the old data.
+You can copy by clicking on the Copy command in the Home ribbon or use the keyboard shortcut CTRL + C. Now select the first cell of the second range (value 85) and press CTRL + V. You see the whole range is replaced.
+Old data is removed, and the left side range is taking the place of the old data.